justnott/pylexdocs/docs/CreateServer.md

 Et voila!

 Your new server will be ready in about 1-2 minutes!
 Then, you can go straight to your new game hosting server!

--# Last edited by justnott on November 3, 2024